Jaraxxus-Me/VoxDet/README.md

 ## Training

-Our training set OWID will be released upon acceptance, while we provide the code and script here:
+Our training set OWID has been released, we provide the code and script here:

 ```shell
 # Single-GPU training for the reconstruction stage